siscia/easy-hire/_draft/pyspider.md

 Let's dive a little deeper and let's analyze the real code now.

-In this folder we find yet other folders, the logical idea behind the whole software is been divide so that it is easier to manage and grow.
+In this folder we find yet other folders, the logical idea behind the whole software has been divide so that it is easier to manage and to grow.

-The several folder are:
+The several folders are:

 + database